 2. Apply the Paste

 Apply the thick paste directly to the stain and leave it to dry.
-The baking soda will absorb any remaining liquids from the wine while also dissolving the color.
+The baking soda will absorb any remaining liquids from the wine while dissolving the color.

 3. Vacuum